Artist's Statement

 I have been making boxes and sculptural containers since I was a teenager.
-My first pieces were puzzle boxes where the inspiration was to try to make psychological portraits of the intended recipients.
-I became a full-time artist/boxmaker in 1985, and in the decades since then have made thousands of boxes, drawing inspiration for my pieces from many sources, including mineral formations, modern sculpture, psychology, the human form, and more abstract visual explorations.
-Over the past five years my inspiration has been the psychological realm of architecture, beginning with the iconic work of Frank Lloyd Wright and moving on to the fantasy architecture of artists such as Gian-Battista Piranesi and M.C.Escher.
+My first pieces were puzzle boxes where the inspiration was to try to make psychological portraits of the destined owners.
+I became a full-time artist/boxmaker in 1985 , and in the decades since then have made thousands of boxes, drawing inspiration for my pieces from many sources, including mineral formations, modern sculpture, psychology, the human form, and more abstract visual explorations.
+Over the past five years my inspiration has been the psychological realm of architecture, beginning with the work of Frank Lloyd Wright and moving on to the fantasy architecture of artists such as Giovanni-Baptista Piranesi and M.C.Escher.

 Harvard College '74, Cambridge, MA